sharwinbobde/siamese-nn-oneshot-reproduction/blog.md

 ![true](https://raw.githubusercontent.com/sharwinbobde/siamese-nn-oneshot-reproduction/gh-pages/images/true.png)

-> An example of the network getting confused between multiple characters.
+<small>An example of the network getting confused between multiple characters.
 The remaining 18 characters of the batch all ended up with confidences lower than 0.15, so there was just 1 false positive out of the 20 images in the batch
-> Here the network might focus more on the 2 closed circles of the character that the one at the top has in contrast to the sloppy drawing below, hence giving it a slight 0.01 higher confidence and resulting in a failed oneshot task
+Here the network might focus more on the 2 closed circles of the character that the one at the top has in contrast to the sloppy drawing below, hence giving it a slight 0.01 higher confidence and resulting in a failed oneshot task</small>

 ## 5. Insights
 This section has a bunch of extra experiments that we conducted and interesting insights.